-With a foundation in technology, Swearer was a senior designer and supervisor at Wang Laboratories and senior communications specialist at IBM.
-Swearer is also active on the speaker circuit, having lectured widely on design, planning, and community identity issues.
-He has served on national juries for The National Building Museum, the Harvard Graduate School of Design, Yale University and the American Institute of Architects.
+With a foundation in technology, Swearer was a senior designer at Wang Laboratories and IBM.
+He is also active on the speaker circuit, having lectured widely on design, learning, and higher education.
+He has served on numerous national juries, including the National Building Museum, the Harvard Graduate School of Design, Yale University and the American Institute of Architects.